-First 24 hours – 2 days -Some symptoms like anxiety, insomnia, shaking, or circulation problems may begin within hours.
+First 24 hours – 2 days -Symptoms like anxiety, insomnia, shaking, or circulation problems may begin within hours.

 3 – 5 days – Depending on the strength of the dose and severity of abuse, symptoms may peak after the first few days.

-The first week – for some, withdrawal symptoms may be delayed, beginning a week or more after the last dose.
+For some, the first week, withdrawal symptoms may be delayed, beginning a week or more after the last dose.

 After the first week – insomnia worsens and may need to be treated

 The first 24 hours – 2 days -Irritability, nausea, headache, and muscle pain are early symptoms.